-P P 2024 Budgeted Pooled Support Costs: c. £4.7m Pooled support costs include everything not directly associate pensions or accommodation of incumbents and associate mirelates to staffing. but also includes expenses directly relate activity. inisters.
-The bulk of t •The costs associated with Bishopthorpe and Suffragan Bishops are met directly by the Church Commissioners. •All of the costs associated with York Minster. including clergy stipends. are met directly by the Minster.
+2025 Budgeted Pooled Support Costs: c. £4.9m Pooled support costs include everything not directly associated with the remuneration, pensions or accommodation of incumbents and associate ministers.
+The bulk of the budget relates to staffing. but also includes expenses directly related to the different areas of activity. •The costs associated with Bishopthorpe and Suffragan Bishops are met directly by the Church Commissioners. •All of the costs associated with York Minster. including clergy stipends. are met directly by the Minster.
 Note that the Minster makes a Free Will Offer to the Common Fund to support ministry in the rest of the diocese.
-The figure includes c £lm of allocated national costs (in together with relocation costs and statutory fees met by th An indication of the key areas of ministry and support ac heading is provided below. e DBF on behalf of p parishes.
-In each case, headcount relates to Full Time equivalent (FTE) posts budget unless otherwise stated.
-Additional posts that are currently for information Licenced Ministry: Support Roles: DBF Number of people (FTE) DBF Funded Externally Funded Number of people (FTE) Funded (common fund) DBF Funded (projects) Externally Funded Living Christ's story (incl Multiply & Mustard Seed, strategy) 3.7 11.
-Curates 15 Mission & Ministry (incl.
-Training, Vocations & support for new v 8.8 ) 0.
-Archdeacons & other Archdeaconry based roles 6.5 1.3 worshipping communities) Safeguarding & Pastoral Care 5.1 0.
-Multiply Ministers 0.0 9 Education, Children & Youth 5.2 4.
-Totals Parish Resourcing (incl Church Buildings, Stewardship, 21.5 10.3 Communications, Closed Churches and Mission & Pastoral) 6.6 5 0.
-Diocesan Functions & Support (including Finance, Asset Management, HR, Governance & Strategic Coordination) 9.0 ) 4.6 includes Administration support to Archdeacons Totals 34.5 these items include posts required by legislation or for statu ond/or Parishes (eg Diocesan Safeguarding Advisor, Director Secretary, DAC, Safeguarding & Finance Staff).
-4.6 staff in the Property Team are funded via property incorproviding housing in respect of stipendiary and House for Dur of Education ne or include n, Diocesan Exampled of other significant pooled costs: • Pre - ordination Training £ 531,000 National Church £ 390,000 Clergy Removals and relocation grants £ 172,000 Registry, Chancellor & Faculty Fees £ 199,000
+The figure includes c £lm of allocated national costs (including together with relocation costs and statutory fees met by the DBF An indication of the key areas of ministry and support activity fur heading is provided below. on behalf of parishes.
+In each case, headcount relates to Full Time equivalent (FTE) post- budget unless otherwise stated.
+Additional posts that are currently for information Licenced Ministry: Support Roles: DBF Number of people (FTE) DBF Funded Externally Funded Number of people (FTE) Funded (common fund) DBF Funded (projects) Externally Living Christ's story (incl Multiply & Mustard Seed, strategy) , 3.3 Curates 15 Mission & Ministry (incl.
+Training, Vocations & support for new v worshipping communities) 8.4 ł 0.
+Archdeacons & other Archdeaconry based roles 6.5 Safeguarding & Pastoral Care 5.1 Multiply Ministers 5.7 Education, Children & Youth 5 5 Totals 21.5 5 7 Parish Resourcing (incl Church Buildings, Stewardship, Communications, Closed Churches and Mission & Pastoral) Diocesan Functions & Support (including Finance, Asset 7.6 5 0.
+Management, HR, Governance & Strategic Coordination) 9.4 4.6 includes Administration support to Archdeacons Totals 35.5 these items include posts required by legislation or for statutory compliance by the DBF ond/or Parishes (eg Diocesan Safeguarding Advisor, Director of Education, Diocesan Secretary, DAC, Safeguarding & Finance Staff).
+4.6 staff in the Property Team are funded via property income or included in the cost of providing housing in respect of stipendiary and House for Duty appointments.
+Exampled of other significant pooled costs: • Pre - ordination Training £ 497,930 National Church £ 412,500 Clergy Removals and relocation grants £ 226,800 • Registry, Chancellor & Faculty Fees £ 216,000